Add WordPress SSL and Move from HTTP to HTTPS

 Step 2: If you cannot find the sub-item SSL, your hosting provider does not provide a free SSL certificate.

-Contact the support of your hosting provider and inquire about the costs of an SSL certificate.
-Many hosting providers charge up to $60 a year for an SSL certificate.
+Contact your hosting provider’s support and inquire about the costs of an SSL certificate.
+Many hosting providers charge up to $60 annually for an SSL certificate.
 In this case, decide if a change of provider could make sense.

 How to Add SSL to WordPress

-The method of manually setting up the https connection is a permanent and performance-optimized solution.
-We use the same method at wp-staging.com.
-So it’s the recommended way instead of using an SSL WordPress plugin, but in this article, I will also show you a plugin solution if you still want to give it a try.
+Manually setting up the https connection is a permanent and performance-optimized solution.
+We use the same method at wp-staging.com, so it’s the recommended method instead of using an SSL WordPress plugin.
+However, in this article, I will also show you a plugin solution if you still want to give it a try.

-First, go to the Settings > General page.
+First, go to Settings > General.
 From there, update your WordPress and site URL address fields by replacing http:// with https://.

 Once you’ve saved the settings, WordPress might log you out and ask you to log in again.